wso2/docs-is/en/docs/guides/access-delegation/uma.md

     -   Replace the `             <RESOURCE_ID>            ` tag with
         the ID you got when [registering the resource](#register-the-resource).
+    -   Replace the `<PERMISSION_PAYLOAD>` tag with required permissions.

+        !!! note
+            The request can contain one or more permission values by having multiple resources and the relevant scopes.
+The sample request used in this guide contains a single permission.

     ```tab="Request Format"
     curl -X POST https://<IS_HOST>:<IS_PORT>/api/identity/oauth2/uma/permission/v1.0/permission -H 'authorization: Bearer <PAT>' -H "Content-Type: application/json" -d '["<PERMISSION_PAYLOAD>"]' -k